ON-CAMPUS RECRUITMENT PROGRAM

-Before you submit and publish your resume, your resume has to be approved by the Office of Career Development & Internships.
+Before you submit and publish your resume, your resume MUST be approved by the Office of Career Development & Internships.
 We suggest that you develop a draft of your resume based on one of the formats recommended on our web site.
-You need to submit a draft of your resume to be picked up within 2-3 days.
-After you make the corrections, you also need to submit 25 copies of the final resume.
+You need to submit a draft of your resume (to be picked up within 2-3 days) to the Office of Career Development and Internships for review.
+After you make the suggested corrections, you must submit 1 FINAL COPY of your completed resume to our office.

 Resumes needs to be submitted on or before the dates indicated below by majors:

 - Liberal Arts & Science Majors: October 9

 Please note that: No resumes will be accepted after the due dates for the Fall 2013 recruitment.

 Next, you need to upload and publish your resume using your user-id and password to log into the QC eRecruiting system.